Arjunm03/jic3313-aidocumentvalidationservice/README.md

 ## Version 0.3.0
 ### Features:
 - Added functionality which connects the application to the validation model for accepting/rejecting documents
+- Added validation results page for both users and verifiers/admins to view model output results
 - Added override button to override a model validation

 ### Known Bugs:
 - Accounts created before the encryption algorithm was changed no longer work